Journalism - Fall 2014

 Your first assignment is a 500-word interview with one of your journalism classmates.
-The first draft of your interview is due to Sister Hilda and Daniel Miller on the assigned due date.
+The first draft of your interview is due to Sister Hilda on the assigned due date.
 Missing first drafts result in one grade lower for the interview's final grade.

 You are required to submit two 500-word news stories.
-First drafts of each story are due to Sister Hilda and Daniel Miller on the assigned due date.
+First drafts of each story are due to Sister Hilda on the assigned due date.
 Missing first drafts result in one grade lower for the story's final grade.

 The classmate interview and the three news stories may be revised once for a higher grade.
 The due date for revisions will be announced when Sister Hilda returns your stories.